 The Bodhisatta was once a royal treasurer.
 He had an innate understanding of signs and omens.
 When he saw a dead mouse along the road during a special position of the stars, he said that anyone who took it would have success in business and finding a wife.
-A young man overheard and picked up the mouse, selling it as cat food and this began a string of successful business dealings that made him rich in just four months.
+A young man overheard and picked up the mouse, selling it as cat food, and this began a string of successful business dealings that made him rich in just four months.
 The Bodhisatta was so impressed that he married off his daughter to the young man.

 The Bodhisatta was once a king.
-After eighty-four thousand years on the throne he found a grey hair on his head and decided to abdicate and live out his final years as an ascetic.
-During this time he perfected the four perfect virtues.
+After eighty-four thousand years on the throne, he found a grey hair on his head and decided to abdicate and live out his final years as an ascetic.
+During this time, he perfected the four perfect virtues.

 The Bodhisatta was once a king.
 He ordered his gardener to capture an antelope from the royal park.
-The gardener fed it honey and habituated it to his presence and eventually the antelope followed a trail of honey into the palace where it was caught.
+The gardener fed it honey and habituated it to his presence, and eventually the antelope followed a trail of honey into the palace where it was caught.
 The Bodhisatta pitied the terrified antelope and set it free.

-The Bodhisatta was once a leader of a herd of deer and he wanted to teach his nephew tricks to avoid and escape hunters.
+The Bodhisatta was once a leader of a herd of deer, and he wanted to teach his nephew tricks to avoid and escape hunters.
 But his nephew never came to study and died after getting caught in a snare.
 The Bodhisatta said he got what he deserved.

-The Bodhisatta was once a leader of a herd of deer and he taught his nephew tricks to avoid and escape hunters.
-When his nephew got caught in a snare he played dead and managed to escape.
+The Bodhisatta was once a leader of a herd of deer, and he taught his nephew tricks to avoid and escape hunters.
+When his nephew got caught in a snare, he played dead and managed to escape.

 The Bodhisatta was once a tree fairy.
-One time a man who had prayed for success in a venture sacrificed animals in gratitude.
+One time a man who had prayed to him for success in a venture sacrificed animals in gratitude.
 The Bodhisatta told the man that taking life to fulfill a vow was foolish because it results in future karmic suffering.

 The Bodhisatta was once a king of monkeys.
 One time they came to a lake inhabited by an ogre that would eat any creature that entered the water.
 The Bodhisatta miraculously turned the reeds growing there hollow so the monkeys could use them as straws to drink safely.